rekmarks/bluesky-account-migrator/README.md

 - A PDS to migrate to
   - Ideally, this PDS has SMTP enabled in order to verify your email.
     Bluesky the app will ask you to do this for the new account.
+  - See [Confirming your email](#confirming-your-email) for a potential way around SMTP.
 - Two-factor authentication (2FA) disabled on your Bluesky account.
   - This is only required for the duration of the migration.